 Overall bail bonds in Dallas can vary between 7% and 20% the full amount of the bail set by the judge.

 What Happens next?

 As soon as bail is posted, the charged is free to go.
 The defendant can complete normal daily activities and live a normal life.
 The defendant may be asked to check in with our office from time to time and should attend all court dates so as not to forfeit the bond.

-So if you have someone in jail and you want to get them released as soon as possible, call our Dallas Bail Bonds Agency now.
+So if you have someone in jail and you want to get them released as soon as possible, call our Dallas bail bonds agency now.
 We answer 24 hours a day.
 We provide bail bonding services throughout Dallas County, including the city of Dallas, Irving, Garland, Richardson, Carrollton, Grand Prairie, Duncanville and more.
-If you find yourself or a loved one in a jail in one of these cities, please call us today!
+If you find yourself or a loved one in jail in one of these cities, please call us today!